-If you’re looking for the best possible deal when you send money to Zimbabwe, compare your transfer options and search for the best exchange rate.
+For the best deal to send money to Zimbabwe, compare transfer options and search for the best exchange rate.

 Banks vs money transfer services

 Heath is earning a living by working as a bartender in Vancouver and he tries to send $1,000 to his parents in Harare each month.
 His bank offers to take care of the transfer for him but Heath is not impressed with their high fees.
 He decides to compare the transfer options available from a money transfer provider with the fees his bank charges.
-Heath realizes that he can save approximately $50 (USD$40) in the exchange rate alone, with an additional $16 in fees, by selecting the money transfer service over his bank.
+Heath realizes that he can save approximately CAD$50 (US$40) in the exchange rate alone, with an additional CAD$16 saving in fees, by selecting the money transfer service over his bank.

 Case Study: Heath Sends Money to Zimbabwe

-Bank Money transfer company Exchange rate 1 CAD = 0.79 USD 1 CAD = 0.75 USD Transfer fee $20 $4 Transfer method Bank account deposit Bank account deposit Processing time 2-4 business days 2-4 business days Amount received (in USD) $790 $750
+Bank Money transfer company Exchange rate 1 CAD = 0.79 USD 1 CAD = 0.75 USD Transfer fee CAD$20 CAD$4 Transfer method Bank account deposit Bank account deposit Processing time 2-4 business days 2-4 business days Amount received (in USD) US$790 US$750

 Heath is earning a living by working as a bartender in Vancouver and he tries to send $1,000 to his parents in Harare each month.
 His bank offers to take care of the transfer for him but Heath is not impressed with their high fees.
 He decides to compare the transfer options available from a money transfer provider with the fees his bank charges.

-Heath realizes that he can save approximately $50 (USD$40) in the exchange rate alone, with an additional $16 in fees, by selecting the money transfer service over his bank.
+Heath realizes that he can save approximately CAD$50 (US$40) in the exchange rate alone, with an additional CAD$16 saving in fees, by selecting the money transfer service over his bank.

 What currency is used in Zimbabwe?